Our Go-To Resources for Our Marriage

 The Love Languages Quiz and Book

 Dr. Gary Chapman is brilliant as he recognized that all couples express love in different ways.
 Looking at the way you like to love and be loved is life changing so go take the free quiz and buy the book.
-We also have a cheat sheet inside of Naked Conversations that gives you ways to love each other based off of your love language and how to deal with conflict!
+We also have a worksheet inside of MyMarriage365 that gives you ways to love each other based off of your love language and how to deal with conflict!